-Those same sages likely can’t define those various elements that ultimately define a truly exciting novel.
+Those same sages likely can’t define those various elements that ultimately define a truly thrilling novel.
 By exciting, understand that I’m not speaking about a constant barrage of chills and spills, page after page after page.
 It’s not a roller-coaster rush of excitement, not a thunder and lightning kind of excitement, but rather a writer’s ability to whisk a reader away to another realm or reveal the depths of a fictional human being—your readers unable to put the book down until the final word of the last page.
 Exciting novels can be told in a whisper; can be written without the stench of death or the horror of mass destruction; without a single tear drop or belly laugh or even a boffo, surprisingly twisted last page that defies the reader’s expectation.
 Exciting novels simply must be told in exciting ways.

 My idea of fictive excitement?
 It’s a combination of developing a witty and engaging style, an active (not passive) voice (see Active Voice and Show, Don’t Tell), and the ability to tell a complete story.
 Excitement is in the eye of the beholder after all.
 And, in my opinion, excitement simply means your ability to prompt readers to, without hesitation, turn to the next page.
 If I knew the secret formula every time I sat down to write, I’d own the New York Times Best Seller List.

 I do not.